nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Find records feature

-#### About

-Omnihealth is able to find records based on specified search parameters.
-This is done using the `rFind` command implemented in the `FindRecordCommand` class.

 #### Implementation:
-The find record command mechanism is facilitated by `RecordContainsKeywordPredicate` and `FindRecordCommandParser` which extends `Predicate` and `AddressbookParser` respectively.
+While the find patient function only searches the name field, the find record function searches for `Record` objects based on multiple specified search parameters namely the `recorddata`, `medications` and `recorddate` field.
+This is done using the `rFind` command implemented in the `FindRecordCommand` class which is facilitated by helper classes `RecordContainsKeywordPredicate` and `FindRecordCommandParser`which extends `Predicate` and `AddressbookParser` respectively.
+The following operations are implemented for the `rfind` command:

-`FindRecordCommandParser` implements the following operations:
-* `FindRecordCommandParser#parse()` - Parses the input arguments by storing each prefix and its respective values as an `ArgumentMultimap`.
+* `FindRecordCommandParser#parse()` - Parses the input arguments by extracting the required arguments and creates a new `FindRecordCommand` with the correct inputs.

-`RecordContainsKeywordPredicate` implements the following operations:
 * `RecordContainsKeywordPredicate#test()` - Tests whether the record under testing contains any of the keywords in the correct fields.